ash-project/ash/documentation/how_to/defining-manual-relationships.md

 By default, the only thing manual relationships support is being loaded.

-## Notes

-- What constitutes a complex or non-typical relationship?
-  - provide some examples of where the edges might be

 ## Example

 In our Helpdesk example, we'd like to have a way to find tickets

-- explain what we're trying to achieve in the example below
-  - why can't we do this another way?
-  - what are the tradeoffs?
-    - if we use manual relationships we can leverage policy authorizers

 In the `Rep?` resource, define a `has_many` relationship as `manual` and point to the module where it will be implemented.